Your cart is currently empty.

 A resident of Chicago, Schrader performs regularly with Music of the Baroque, the Newberry Consort, and Bach Week in Evanston.
 He has also appeared with The Chicago Chamber Musicians, Contempo (f.k.a. the Contemporary Chamber Players), the Chicago Baroque Ensemble, and The City Musick.
 He is a frequent guest on WFMT’s “Live From WFMT” series of broadcast in-studio performances and a founding member of Baroque Band, Chicago’s period-instrument orchestra.

-Schrader is on the faculty of Roosevelt University's Chicago College of Performing Arts.
-For nearly thirty years, he has been the organist of Chicago's Church of the Ascension.
-This is Schrader's 21st recording for Cedille Records.
+Schrader is on the faculty of Roosevelt University’s Chicago College of Performing Arts.
+For over thirty five years, he was the organist of Chicago’s Church of the Ascension.

-For more about David Schrader, please visit davidschrader.com.
+For more about David Schrader, please visit davidschrader.net.